Opgørelsespraksis

 Energy and Processes (Emissions - distribution and transmission losses as well as emissions associated with fuel extraction e.g., coal) Info tCO2e 0,84

-Purchasing (Consumption of goods, materials, products and services) Info tCO2e 1,20
+Procurement (Consumption of goods, materials, products, and services) Info tCO2e 1,20

 Transport (Employee transport, goods transport to company, goods transport from company to customer, air travel, etc.) Info tCO2e 2.338,79